RIBA Boyd Auger Scholarship

 - be enrolled, or have been granted a place of study, in a RIBA-validated Part 2 course or with candidate course status in the UK or abroad by the beginning of the period covered by the scholarship, or

 - have graduated from a RIBA-validated Part 1 or 2 course or with candidate course status in the UK or abroad within the past 5 years

-2015: Matthew Eberhard, Lucy Paton, Benedetta Rogers, Anthony Staples (joint recipients)
+- Matthew Eberhard, Lucy Paton, Benedetta Rogers and Anthony Staples: Learning from Accra and the Global South (joint recipients)

-For more information about this scholarship, please contact John-Paul Nunes.
+For more information about this scholarship, please contact Gillian Harrison.